miguelbalboa/rfid/.github/PULL_REQUEST_TEMPLATE.md

 <!-- BEGIN - This is a comment just for you visible

-Please use the following template to give us as mutch information as you can.
+Please use the following template to give us as much information as you can.
 Not used rows can be deleted.

 END - This is a comment just for you visible -->